susannagladh/technical_writing_portfolio/digitize-artwork/guide.md

 # How to Digitize Traditional Artwork for High-Quality Prints
 In this beginner-friendly guide you will learn how to create a high-quality digital version of traditional artwork for printing.
-The guide is intended for artists who want to reproduce their artwork as prints or use it for print on demand services.
+The guide is for artists who want to reproduce their artwork as prints or use it for print-on-demand services.

 After completing this guide, you will be able to choose an appropriate digitization method and create a print-ready digital image.